Get notified of page updates

 Cancer Treatment for People with Inherited Mutations

-Inherited mutations may affect treatment options or eligibility for clinical trials studying which treatments work best.
-The following are examples of situations where an mutation may affect cancer treatment decisions.
+Testing positive for an inherited mutation may affect your treatment options or eligibility for clinical trials studying which treatments work best.
+The following are examples of situations where an mutation may play a part in treatment decision-making.
+Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 Breast cancer surgical decisions